 Shut down the computer before adding or replacing memory modules.
-Do not remove a memory module while the computer is on or in the Sleep state.
+Do not remove a memory module while the computer is on, in the Sleep state, on in Hibernation.

-If you are not sure whether the computer is off, turn the computer on by pressing the power button.
+If you are not sure whether the computer is off or in Hibernation, turn the computer on by pressing the power button.
 Then shut down the computer through the operating system.

 - 1. Save your work and shut down the computer. - 2.
-Disconnect all external devices connected to the computer. - Unplug the power cord from the AC outlet. - 4.
+Disconnect all external devices connected to the computer. - 3.
+Unplug the power cord from the AC outlet. - 4.
 Turn the computer upside down on a flat surface. - 5.
-Remove the battery from the computer. - 6.
-Remove the service door from the computer. - 7.
-If you are replacing a memory module, remove the existing memory module: - a.
-Pull away the retention clips (1) on each side of the memory module.The memory module tilts up. - b.
+Remove the battery from the computer (see Removing a user-replaceable battery on page 44). - 6.
+Remove the memory module service door from the computer: - a.
+Loosen the service door screw (1). - b.
+Lift up to remove the door (2).

+- 7. If you are replacing a memory module, remove the existing memory module: - a.
+Pull away the retention clips (1) on each side of the memory module.The memory module tilts up.

+- b.
 Grasp the edge of the memory module (2), and then gently pull the module out of the memory module slot. - CAUTION: To prevent damage to the memory module, hold the memory module by the edges only.
 Do not touch the components on the memory module.

-To protect a memory module after removal, place it in an electrostatic-safe container.
+NOTE: To protect a memory module after removal, place it in an electrostatic-safe container.

-- 8. Insert a new memory module: - CAUTION: To prevent damage to the memory module, hold the memory module by the edges only.
-Do not touch the components on the memory module. - a.
+8. Insert a new memory module:

+CAUTION: To prevent damage to the memory module, hold the memory module by the edges only.
+Do not touch the components on the memory module.

+- a.
 Align the notched edge (1) of the memory module with the tab in the memory module slot. - b.
 With the memory module at a 45-degree angle from the surface of the memory module compartment, press the module into the memory module slot (2) until it is seated. - c.
 Gently press the memory module (3) down, applying pressure to both the left and right edges of the module, until the retention clips snap into place.